The Dawn Phenomenon

 What is the dawn phenomenon?

 Dawn phenomenon is most common in teens and early adults.
 Work with your clinician to understand and evaluate.
-An evaluation for dawn phenomenon is best done using a CGM over multiple nights.
+An evaluation for dawn phenomenon is best done using a continuous glucose monitor (CGM) over multiple nights.
 A rise of approximately >20mg/dL from the lowest CGM reading to the time of waking is indicative of dawn phenomenon.

 Ultimately, dawn phenomenon is tricky.
 It is inconsistent and often misdiagnosed.
 There are many other reasons it can occur.
 For instance, an inappropriately low basal dose would lead to a noticeable rise overnight.
 This is likely happening during the day too, but is less noticeable because of mealtime insulin use and increased activity.